ikemen-engine/modules/external/mods/trials/README.md

 - **Previous Trial**: return to the previous trial
 - **Trials List**: view a list of the trials, and select the one to activate
 - **Trial Advancement**: toggles between either Auto-Advance or Repeat, allows the player to play a single trial on repeat if desired
+- **Reset on Success**: resets the players to center stage when the trial is cleared.
+This can be set in the `system.def`, but the player can modify it in-game as well.